 International Combat Martial Arts Instructors Association

-This association is for instructors of civilian combat martial arts systems and concepts.
+This association is for instructors of civilian combat martial arts systems and concepts associated with Chuntian Academy International or like-minded.
 This association and website will act as a friendly and constructive meeting place, portal, information exchange and forum for serious instructors of combat or reality-based, real world self protection and defense, without the distraction of sport, hobby, tradition and fans.
+We can support students that wish to train with us in Japan.
+(We do not issue Visa or letters of invitation).
 We do not, nor never will sell nor give away levels, titles or ranks.
-This site isn't about nonsensical padding of one's ego or self-aggrandizing.
-This site's about exchanging information for the improvement and augmentation of combat defense systems and concepts.
-Upon request, we will issue a certificate of membership and area representative only.

 Martial Arts- originally (fighting or war arts), can be generalized into 5 main systems of training.

 1. Traditional - Forms or Kata, Sport-like sparring, sometimes weapons, traditional uniform.
 Example: Local Karate

 2. Sport / Spar - Sport can be from basic local children based competitions to BJJ to the extreme MMA type matches.
 But, the focus is on sport and there are rules and safety systems in place.